thequietlife/web-hacking/assets/notes.md

 Fri 28 Jul
 PentesterLab - Unix/Linux.
 The one I was stuck on was me being tired.
-Got it straight away
+Got it straight away Took ages to get Unix 15 done.
+I have used Vim before but not for ages.
+Had to find how to insert and save.
+Also took a while to install John-the-ripper.
+Still not sure if I have the jumbo version.
+Got there in the end which is really satisfying 😅